westerndevs/western-devs-website/_posts/2015-09-08-westerndevs-learn-about-docker-part-2.markdown

 One of the things that I love about WesternDevs is the fairly voracious appetite that all of us have to understand the various technologies that we use and talk about while also ensuring that the whole group understands.
 Leave no man behind while we learn I guess you would say.

 ### The seed of the conversation
-"Can AD, DHCP, DNS run in a container?" seems like an innocuous question, but it was the question that started the conversation.
+["Can AD, DHCP, DNS run in a container?" seems like an innocuous question][13], but it was the question that started the conversation.

 Several of us started to posit that there are some thing (in a Windows world) that would be fundamentally required for a container to run and that maybe AD (identity) was one of those things.